 Putting a frame in will reduce the number of holes on your wall since you’ll only be drilling the frame.
 Begin by measuring on one edge of the wall.
 If you have a base board, start measuring from the top of your base board to the ceiling.
 In addition, you’d also want to measure and mark every single foot from the edge of the wall.
 If you have a window, measure from the baseboard to the bottom window frame.
 Don’t forget to measure above the window frame to the ceiling as well.

-- BRUSHLESS MOTOR: Longer motor life and 30% more runtime than brushed
+- BRUSHLESS MOTOR: Longer motor life and 30 percent more runtime than brushed

-- ERGONOMIC DESIGN: Compact (752 in front to back) and lightweight (26 lbs) design fits into tight areas
+- ERGONOMIC DESIGN: Compact (752 in front to back) and lightweight (2.6 pounds) design fits into tight areas

 - COMFORT GRIP HANDLE: Provides ideal balance and tool control

 - INCLUDES: (1) DCD777 Compact Brushless Drill/Driver, (2) Li ion Batteries, (1) Charger, and (1) Kit Bag

 Drill a small wooden board on one edge of the wall.
 If you have a level, set the level right against the wall to make sure each board is placed nice and straight.
 Continue to drill the boards on the foot long markings.